-The quality of Residence 2 interior design is aligned with what you’ve come to expect from Triple Crown.
-It didn’t happen by accident.
+The quality fit and finish you’ve come to expect from Triple Crown didn’t happen by accident.
 The builders employed a highly creative design team in Victoria called Spaciz.
-The principal designer and partner with the company is Carley Petillion.
-She has a unique talent her clients attest to; the ability to really listen, then craft distinctive design features and unique combinations of colour, texture and finish that culminates into beautiful, functional spaces.
+Carley Petillion is the principal designer and partner with the company, and she has a unique talent her clients attest to; the ability to really listen, then craft distinctive design features and unique combinations of colour, texture and finish that culminates into beautiful, functional spaces.

 Petillion is called a master of the nitty gritty for a reason.
-She pays close attention to details; She makes sure every inch of a space is functional, esthetically beautiful in a way that flows seamlessly throughout the interior.
+She pays close attention to details, making sure every inch of a space is functional, esthetically beautiful and flows seamlessly throughout.

 What design features or attributes are you most proud of?